 after prostate cancer treatment

-Constipation can also put pressure on your bladder, making it more difficult to urinate (wee).
-Let your team know if you’re struggling to empty your bowels (poo).
+Constipation can also put pressure on your bladder, making it more difficult to urinate (pee).
+Let your team know if you’re struggling to empty your bowels (poop).

 issues besides constipation

 If you’re having bowel issues, don’t be afraid to speak up.
-Your doctors are there to help you and can prescribe a treatment tailored to your needs.
+Your doctor is there to help you and can prescribe a treatment tailored to your needs.

 There are some things you can do at home to help take charge of your symptoms:

 Stay hydrated and drink plenty of water.
 If you’re having trouble with frequent trips to the bathroom, this will help get you back to normal from constipation.
 Fluids will also rehydrate you after having diarrhea.

 Avoid or decrease your intake of spicy and greasy foods, as well as coffee, tea, fizzy drinks and alcohol (these are all drinks that can irritate your digestive system).

 If you have occasional urgent bowel movements, try keeping a food diary for a while.
 This might help you see connections between the foods you eat and the urgency of bowel movements.